shabaz123/simple_led_controller/README.md

       C:\development\DA145xx_SDK\6.0.16.1144\projects\target_apps\ble_examples

 Then, open the project using ARM Keil MDK (it is described at the link mentioned above) and build it and upload to the DA14531 module.
-How to do all of this is explained at the link mentioned earlier/
+How to do all of this is explained at the link mentioned earlier.